The Crazy Idea That Kickstarted Heroes

 Sam Gungaloo

 Gungaloo was another gospel minister.
-And you probably noticed that he had the same first name as Pastor Neves’s.
+And you probably noticed that he had the same first name as that of Neves.

 His current occupation